HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The store absolute instruction will store the target register into memory using a physical address.
-The absolute 32-bit address is computed from adding the signed offset to general register "b".
+The absolute 32-bit address is computed by adding the signed offset to general register "b".
 The STWA instructions are privileged instructions.

 #### Operation